 Which path are we each to walk?

-For me, in this short life, I want to pursue my passions.
+For me, in this short life, I am pursuing my passions.

 Life is love, art, and getting lost in the joy of it all.